 - Be currently engaged in professional and/or scientific work in kinesiology.

-- Have demonstrated competence in Kinesiology over a period of at least 10 years to include all of the following:
+- Have demonstrated competence in Kinesiology over a period of at least 15 years post terminal degree to include all of the following:

 - significant contributions to the scholarly literature through the study and/or application of the art and science of human movement and physical activity (e.g., peer-reviewed, refereed journal articles).